 6 – Fail fast

-In order for this to happen we want to be able to listen to people’s feedback and take it on board, be willing to pivot and change how things are done and be prepared to cut our losses and call it a day.
+In order for this to happen you want to be able to listen to people’s feedback and take it on board; be willing to pivot and change how things are done and also be prepared to cut your losses and call it a day.
 No-one likes to be part of a group that is limping on for the sake of it.